Tufts-University/FLOCK/README.md

 ### Tutorials

-To run tutorials, download the repository to your local storage and open the notebooks from there.
+To run the [tutorials](https://github.com/Tufts-University/FLOCK/blob/main/Tutorials), download the repository to your local storage and open the notebooks from there.

 The [Tutorials](https://github.com/Tufts-University/FLOCK/blob/main/Tutorials) folder contains a walkthrough for each preprocessing and feature extraction step, while the [ExtractAllFeatures](https://github.com/Tufts-University/FLOCK/blob/main/ExtractAllFeatures.py) script shows how to combine and run all processing and extraction.
-To run the predictive modeling analysis, fist instantiate your R home in the [Predictive-Modeling](https://github.com/Tufts-University/FLOCK/blob/main/PredictiveModeling) notebook.
+To run the predictive modeling analysis, fist instantiate your R home in the [Predictive-Modeling](https://github.com/Tufts-University/FLOCK/blob/main/PredictiveModeling/Predictive-Modeling.ipynb) notebook.

 ### Documentation